Finishing – Preparing 3D prints for touch readers

 3D Gloop! is a solvent designed specifically for 3D printing plastics, available for PLA, PET or ABS.
 While it is primarily sold as an adhesive for strong adhesion between two 3D printed parts, it can also be applied in small quantities to create a smooth surface.

-An acetone bath can be used to achieve a very smooth finish, however it is only recommended when chemical safety procedures can be strictly followed.
+Exposure to acetone can be used to achieve a very smooth finish, however it is only recommended when chemical safety procedures can be strictly followed.
 This technique works only on ABS and PET (not PLA).
 The cold vapour method is the safest.
 Line the floor and walls of a sealable container with paper towel or cloth soaked in acetone.
 If using a metal container (e.g. an old paint tin), use magnets to fix the cloth to the sides.
 Place the 3D print in the centre on a plinth/aluminium foil so it is not touching the acetone.
 Seal immediately (with a clear lid if possible).
 Leave for approximately 1 hour, remembering that some further smoothing will continue after the print is removed.
 The model will be soft to touch and needs to dry thoroughly for at least a day.
+Only use acetone in a well-ventilated area and always use disposable latex gloves or nitrile gloves for protection.
+Do not use vinyl gloves as they will be dissolved by the acetone.

 Heat